Student Lines of Credit

 - TD Canada Trust Student Service

-If you decide to take out a bank loan or line of credit:
+If you decide to take out a bank line of credit:

 - Shop around.
 Find the bank that offers the best package for you.